Model Theory of Generic Vector Space Endomorphisms: Characterization of Existentially Closed Models

-So for the rest of this paper we will always assume that $C$ is non trivial.
-The inductiveness of $T^C_\theta$ has two consequences: First of all every model of $T_\theta^C$ is contained in some existentially closed one.
-Secondly a model companion of $T_\theta^C$ exists, if and only if the class of existentially closed models of $T^C_\theta$ is $L_\theta$-axiomatizable.
-If that is the case the model companion is precisely this axiomatization.
-Hence we need to find a description of existentially closed models, that can be first-order axiomatized.
+The inductiveness of $T^C_\theta$ has two consequences.
+First, every model of $T_\theta^C$ is contained in an existentially closed one.
+Second, a model companion of $T_\theta^C$ exists if and only if the class of existentially closed models of $T^C_\theta$ is $L_\theta$-axiomatizable.
+If that is the case, the model companion is precisely this axiomatization.
+Hence, we need to find a description of existentially closed models that can be first-order axiomatized.
 A first step toward such a potentially first-order axiomatizable description is to simplify all existential $L_\theta$-formulas: